-His images are grounded in research from archives and local histories, exploring the legible and the erased, seeking to capture a sense of the passage of time.
-He explores the photographic through the hand made, honing his drawing methods and techniques, forming images that resonate with a documentary sensibility.
+Grose's images are grounded in research from archives, history and locality, exploring the legible and the erased, whilst seeking to capture a sense of the passage of time.
+He explores the idioms of photography through the hand made object, honing his drawing methods and techniques through painting and printmaking, forming images that resonate with a documentary sensibility.

-Grose works with a limited palette of materials including: charcoal, gesso, black and white paint/ ink, limited colour palette, pewter, plaster and hand made pigment paints/ inks*, produced from collected rocks/ soils from around the world.
+Grose works with a limited palette of materials including: charcoal, gesso, black and white paint & ink, a limited colour palette, pewter, plaster and hand made pigments*, produced from collected rocks and soils from the UK and the world.

-Through rubbing, stripping and erasing, these methods of working have evolved over the years, becoming symbolic for the fragility of information and cultures that seemingly have been erased or forgotten from our history**.
+Through layering, rubbing, stripping and erasing, he explores methods of working that has evolved and been tested over many years, evolving to become symbolic of the fragility of information, which can easily become erased and forgotten from our history.**